danielgafni/website/www/content/projects/raifhack.md

 ![raifnet](https://github.com/danielgafni/RAIFHACK/blob/master/siamese_tabnet.png?raw=true)

-The solution was not used in our final submission {{ spoiler(text="took too long to tune hparams 🤪") }} --- which did win the competition --- but received the "most loved solution" award.
+This method was not used in our final submission {{ spoiler(text="took too long to tune hparams 🤪") }} --- which did win the competition --- but received the "most loved solution" award.